 Hong Shim attentively cleans and bandages Won Deuk’s wound.
 As she is doing this, Won Deuk’s gaze catches the rope marks around her wrist and expresses he won’t let the men go until he punishes those who did this to her.
 This brings Hong Shim to tell him about the way society works: revenge is only for the powerful, not for people like them, people who aren’t recognized as people as only noble men and women are considered people.

 Won Deuk doesn’t promise anything with not going after powerful people.
-Instead, he tells her to not challenge stronger men because she doesn’t want her hurt.
+Instead, he tells her to not challenge stronger men because he doesn’t want her hurt.
 Hong Shim bows her head with feigned obedience, agreeing to listen to what he’s telling her.
 It’s a huge change from before she learned just how capable he is as a man and a husband.
-Before was just a workhorse to her and she often treated him with a dismissive attitude.
+Before, he was just a workhorse to her and she often treated him with a dismissive attitude.
 Now there’s genuine concern and probably hidden respect for him as a very dependable, reliable man who actually has the ability to protect and care for her.

-Jung Jae Yoon’s meets up with a gisaeng, Ae Wol, to hand her the Crown Prince’s letter for safekeeping.
+Jung Jae Yoon meets up with a gisaeng, Ae Wol, to hand her the Crown Prince’s letter for safekeeping.
 It’s not really the Crown Prince’s letter.
 It’s a fake.
 He had planned this meeting knowing he would be followed by the Vice Premier’s men in an attempt to retrieve the letter Jung Jae Yoon denied Vice Premier from seeing.
 Following the failed attempt to save himself when he found the talisman, Jung Jae Yoon revealed to the Vice Premier the truth: he was at the Crown Princess’ courtyard because he was led there by an order given by the Crown Prince.

 Hong Shim stays the night with Won Deuk as he wants.
 She tried sneaking away whilst he was apparently half asleep, but he pulls her back in, convincing her to stay next to him because his arm throbbed and needed her to support his arm.
 Won Deuk eventually falls asleep while Hong Shim lay awake thinking about the kidnapping incident and Won Deuk’s exceptional fighting skills.